pallaviborwake/java-challenge/README.md

 #### Whta I did
   - Add tests
     >>Add Junit testcase for Controller and Service class.
-Also check code covergae using EcLEmma Java Code Coverage Tool.Used Juint5 and Mockito.
+Also check code covergae using EcLEmma Java Code Coverage Tool.Used Juint5 and Mockito.Current code coverage is 60%
   - Change syntax
   - Protect controller end points
     >>Implemented with spring security with JWT (Also added roles ADMIN and USER)